Mik3asg/blog/systemsgoliveblog/content/posts/implementating-backup-ping-monitoring-solution.md

 ---
-title: "Implementing a Backup Ping Monitoring Solution with a Bash Script for Virtual Machines"
+title: "Dealing with False Ping Alerts in LogicMonitor: Building a Fallback Ping Monitoring Script"
 date: 2024-09-10T16:44:01+01:00
 draft: false
 tags: ['Monitoring', 'Ping', 'Connectivity', 'Alert', 'Incident']
 ---
 # Problem Statement
-On Friday, September 6th at 21:31, we received an alert from LogicMonitor, our cloud monitoring service, indicating that one of our production web app servers (Tomcat#3) was down.
-Receiving such an alert late on a Friday is never ideal.
-After SSH-ing into the server, I confirmed it was still operational, pointing to an issue with the monitoring system rather than the VM.
+On Friday, September 6th at 21:31, we received an alert from LogicMonitor indicating one of our production web app servers (Tomcat#3) was down.
+Upon investigation via SSH, I confirmed the server was operational, suggesting the issue was with the monitoring system rather than the VM.

 # Analysis
 A ticket was raised with our IT service provider, who manages our cloud workloads and VMs.
 Their investigation revealed: